boston-pm/boston-pm.github.io/index.md

 is now working on stage 1 of the accepted portion of the RFC.
 I've put that in the [repo](https://github.com/Ovid/Cor/blob/master/rfc/mvp.md) so you can follow along"
 > [`@OvidPerl` 2022-08-18](https://twitter.com/OvidPerl/status/1560305460707827715)

-Just last week, Ovid and Paul again shared exciting news: P5P's development release Perl 5.37.9 will contain `use feature 'class';`, it has been merged.
+Just recently in mid February 2023, Ovid and Paul again shared exciting news: P5P's upcoming development release Perl 5.37.9 (alpha/beta for 5.40.0) will contain
+ **`use feature 'class';`**
+It has been merged.

 Ovid is the architect and Paul is the lead developer for adding a new object-oriented system called Corinna† (formerly & confusingly "Cor" into Perl 5 Core.
 They've had an open community process to develop an RFC or proposal and prototype, but until recently, without commitment for the Perl 5 Porters (P5P) to actually implement it in Perl 5.
 Over the summer, P5P have approved the initial Stage 1 integration into Perl Core.
 While we've had 20+ years of new OO packages for Perl5 since 5.0, this is the first actual (as opposed to proposed) overhaul of the *core* OO system in Perl 5.